 Open a free account with all the major PS5 retailers (Amazon, Argos, Walmart, Best Buy, Box, Smyths Toys, PlayStation Direct, Game, GameStop, etc) and sign in before PS5 stock drops.
 This will make for a faster checkout process - otherwise you can lose your console before you checkout.

 Add the PS5 of your choice to your shopping basket in advance.
 That way, it’s there when stock drops.
 With demand set to explode this holiday season, every second counts.

 3. Download the app

 Most retailers have iOS/Android phone apps.
 And since apps tend to be more stable than websites, they're less prone to crashing when PS5 stock goes live.
 The Amazon app is a must.
 Those in the UK should also download the Argos app.

 4. Join a loyalty program

 In the UK/US, Amazon Prime members get first crack at any PS5 stock.
 So if you're not a Prime member, you're at a huge disadvantage.
 (Here a 30-day free Prime trial if you need it.)
 PS5 hunters in the States should also consider joining Walmart Plus.

 In all honesty, there isn’t ‘one thing’ you can do to get a PS5 – you have to do everything, because in our experience, persistence eventually pays off.
 Need some inspiration?
-Just take a look at some of the best PS5 deals we’ve spotted, including 50% off some of the biggest PS5 titles and 34% off a 12-month PlayStation Plus subscription.
+Just take a look at some of the best PS5 deals we’ve spotted, including 50% off some of the biggest PS5 titles and cheap PlayStation Plus prices.

 The best gaming TVs for PS5